 Are you interested in becoming a mentor?

-Women with Initiative is looking for women interested in volunteering to serve as mentors.
+Women United is looking for women interested in volunteering to serve as mentors.
 The primary role of the mentor is to provide support and encouragement as the mentee identifies financial goals and action steps and implements strategies for achieving them.
 Read more about being a mentor.

 Are you interested in working with a mentor?